chriscodingxyz/Cord-redo/README.md

 12. Building out the search logic for now, adding values in context so it stays there on any re-renders
 13. Added Search feature, will not search if ONLY year.
 Will not make a new search if year does not have 4 numbers.
 If search is cleared, it fetches popular movies.
 Will add some debounce or see if there is a more modern method online
 14. Partiall built out ExpandableFilters, Checkbox, mapped over genres only for now.
 I have some type issues in MovieContext I will fix after this push.
+15. Wireframe does not show padding/margin for mobile view, however there seems to be less on mobile view.
+I have taken that into account and decreased discover wrapper padding